qsnake/gpaw/doc/exercises/tst/tst.rst

   Plot3D[f[x, 0, z], {x, -3, 3} ,{z, -1.5, 3}]

-Then again, press SHIFT+ENTER.
+Then again, press :kbd:`Shift-Enter`.
 Now you should see a pretty plot of the potential.

 Evaluate the activation energy for diffusion hops.
 Then Taylor expand the potential energy about the minimum and saddle point to find the